andrewjmeier/TableTop.JS/README.md

 When you create a game, there are 5 major components: the Players, Game, Board, TurnMap, and View.
 However, as we'll learn shortly, the default View and TurnMap classes can be extremely convenient to utilize.
 In fact, for this demo, we'll do little more than modifying a few flags on our objects to get checkers to work with the defaults.

-To begin, create a new file checkers.js -- this will be the file that builds your game from scratch.
+To begin, create a new file checkers.js in the root of your project folder.
+This will be the file that the framework looks for to builds your game.
 Some parts of this may be confusing to you; don't worry about that right now, we'll be explaining everything shortly.

     // Import necessary modules
     var Player = require("./player.js");